 Are you planning to spend a day in Brussels?
 Taking a chocolate tour is one of the most popular things to do in the city.
 If you want to save some money and tour the best chocolate shops in Brussels, take a look at our self-guided chocolate tour.

 Are you going to Belgium?
-If you have any questions about this Bruges and Ghent day trip, comment below!
+If you have any questions about how to spend one day in Bruges and Ghent, comment below!

 Continue the Journey: